statamic/docs/content/collections/docs/antlers.md

 ### Using Tags in Conditions

 Yes, you can even use tags in conditions.
+When working with [tags][tags] instead of variables, you **must** wrap the tag in a pair of additional single braces to tell the parser to run that logic first.

 ```
 {{ if {session:some_var} == "Statamic is rad!" }}